ethereum/ethereum-org-website/src/content/community/grants/academics-grants-round/index.md

 	contentPreview="Formal research output which is open source." title="What should the output be?">

    <p>We are aiming to receive academic and formal research outputs, be it a research paper, an experimental report or some sort of comprehensive research output.
 Whatever the output, the information should be open-sourced and available for the broader community to use.
-The intellectual property can still be owned by the research team, but it is key that the output is open source.</p>
+The Intellectual Property can still be owned by the research team, but it is key that the output is open source.</p>

 </ExpandableCard>